igerslike/seotools/README.md

 SEOTools is a package for [Laravel 5.8+](https://laravel.com/) and [Lumen](https://lumen.laravel.com/) that provides helpers for some common SEO techniques.

+# Why this fork?
+The current owner of the package is taking to much time to update it and add essential features to it such as reset images on opengraph and such.
+Feel free to use this fork, credits goes to the original creator!

 > Current Build Status

 [![Build Status](https://travis-ci.org/artesaos/seotools.svg)](https://travis-ci.org/artesaos/seotools)